PGR9.1 Purpose and objectives for project registration (RD1)

 - If your project does need ethical approval, you will be required to confirm that this has been obtained at your next progress milestone.

-If you are told you cannot apply for ‘Accredited Leaning’ for all 60 module credits
+If you are told you cannot apply for ‘Accredited Leaning’ for all the 60 Masters module credits (PhD, MPhil, DPhil)

 - It is unlikely that the FRDC will permit the full accredited training requirement to be met through the accredited learning process (AL).